 Dinner meetings and other social functions are held six or seven times a year.
 These provide opportunities for attorneys to meet in relaxed and informal settings while networking, fostering relationships, and learning about various topics.

 The New Lawyers Section is an active group of WCBA members dedicated to bridging the gap between school and practice.
 All WCBA members in practice less than ten years are automatically members of the New Lawyers Section.
 New lawyers as well as seasoned practitioners benefit from a variety of programs.

 Our Executive Director is a Notary Public.
 This may come in handy if you find yourself at the courthouse with a document that needs notarizing.

 Our Public Service Committee provides many opportunities to give back to the community.
 One annual event is Constitution Day.
 In celebration of Constitution Day, some of our attorneys volunteer to spend time with local youth doing law-related activities.

-The Res Ipsa Loquitur is a magazine published by and for WCBA members six times a year, and the Washtenaw County Legal News is a weekly publication.
+The Res Ipsa Loquitur is a bi-monthly magazine published by and for WCBA members, and the Washtenaw County Legal News is a weekly publication.
 These publications offer substantive articles on legal issues, helpful practice pointers, reports on association activities, plus notification of workshops and upcoming events.
-These publications are free to our members.

 WCBA members are eligible for membership in the University of Michigan Credit Union, a non-profit financial cooperative which offers full service banking together with a share in the ownership.